elastic/elastic-serverless-forwarder/docs/README-AWS.md

 For errors at (2) the situation is different: we have now a state for N failed events out of total X events, if we fail the whole Lambda all the X events will be processed again.
 While the N failed ones could now succeed, the remaining X-N will now fail, since the datastreams are append-only and we would try to recreate already ingested documents (the ID of the document is deterministic).

 In case any of these errors will happen the Lambda won't return a failure.
 However, the payload of the event that failed to be ingested will be sent to a replay SQS queue.
-The replay SQS queue is set up and permissions set up automatically by the Lambda deployment.
+The replay SQS queue is set up by the Lambda deployment automatically.
 The replay SQS queue is not set as Event Source Mapping for the Lambda by default: the user can consume the message as preferred in order to investigate the failure.
 It is possible anyway to temporarily set the replay SQS queue as Event Source Mapping for the Lambda: in this case the messages in the queue will be consumed by the Lambda and tried to be ingested again if the failure was transient.
 In case the failure will persist the affected log entry will be moved to a DLQ after three retries.